-The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (123 credits) including general education, business core, and major requirements.
-Students who want to pursue an additional major or minor should consult with an academic advisor to determine the best education plan.
+The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (120 credits) including general education, common professional core, and major requirements.
+There is also a built in minor in Management Information Systems (MIS) that is integrated into this degree plan.